Frequently Asked Questions

 Will I have to go over all my past issues and talk about my childhood?

 No. No one, including a psychologist can ‘make you’ talk about anything that you don’t want to talk about.
 Neither can any psychologist ‘read your mind’ or ‘guess what your problem is’.
-I will ask you for some personal history in the fist session, and this will include brief questions about your family life, as well as many other questions.
+I will ask you for some personal history, and this will include questions about your family life, as well as many other questions.
 Many psychologists (myself included) are interested in the past only from the point of view of how it affects your current situation and how it may affect the future that you want to have.

 Many people find themselves thinking about past issues and/or their childhood during the course of therapy, probably because they are striving to make sense of their present situation.
 Often this can be a positive experience of increased self- understanding.